 - Please unplug Joule, close the app, plug Joule back in, open the app back up, and try again.

-- To ensure that Joule’s WiFi is working, try connecting to an open (unsecured) network or hot spot.
+- To ensure that Joule’s WiFi is working, try connecting to an open (unsecured) network, mobile hotspot, or an alternate access point.
 If the connection is successful, please check the settings on your router again.

 - Finally, please refer to your router / access point manual or contact your internet service provider to see how to check these settings on your individual equipment.